Award-winning writer, editor and journalist with extensive knowledge of writing and editing across print, TV, radio and online.

 The Low Road novel is about uncovering lost histories: the stories of poor women from rural areas, the stories of the imprisoned, the stories of convicts sent to penal colonies, the stories of people who often left no records as a result of illiteracy and hardship.
 It also contains an important strand of narrative that explores experiences left out of the history books: a same-sex romance that evolves into a marriage of sorts two centuries before this was legally possible.

 Aside from The Low Road, Katharine mainly writes on environmental injustice, racism, disability rights, the care system, violence and hate crime.
-She is part of a European collaboration on environmental journalism, most recently co-editing a ten country investigation into the risks of pesticides.
+She is part of a European collaboration on environmental journalism, most recently co-editing a nine country investigation into the harms and risks of asbestos.

 You can view a portfolio of her selected journalism here.

-Katharine is a Paul Hamlyn Foundation Ideas and Pioneers Grantee, 2021-2022.
+Katharine was a Paul Hamlyn Foundation Ideas and Pioneers Grantee, 2021-2022.

 Her reporting has appeared in the Guardian, the Economist, the Atlantic, Newsweek, The Times of London, the Telegraph, the New Statesman, the Spectator and other outlets.
 She has worked as a senior editor at the Bureau of Investigative Journalism, Liberty Investigates and Disability Now, and as an associate editor for Newsweek and Prospect magazine.
 She has written for the magazine Private Eye since 2007.